mindrays/blogpost/_posts/2020-06-14-chocolate-cake-recipe.md

 ![]({{ site.baseurl }}/images/chocolate-cake.jpg "Chocolate cake I made for my friend's birthday")

 I am one of those people who loves to bake.
 I bake when I am low, I bake when I am happy, sometimes I create lame occasions just to bake.
 I have made enough chocolate cakes to recite the whole recipe in my sleep.
-This is a beginner friendly cake recipe, mostly healthy and something which you can bake to lighten up your someone special!
+This is a beginner friendly cake recipe, mostly healthy and something which you can bake to lighten up your someone special or yourself!

 ### __Let's get started:__